morsapaes/mz-twitch-analytics/README.md

 **First things first** :point_down:

 To work with data from Twitch, you need to [register an app](https://dev.twitch.tv/docs/authentication#registration) and get a hold of your app access tokens.
-If you already have an account, the process should be quick and painless!
+If you already have an account, the process should be pretty smooth!
 After cloning this repo, remember to replace `<client_id>` and `<client_secret>` in the [Kafka producer file](./data-generator/twitch_kafka_producer.py) with the valid credentials.

 ## Docker

-We'll use Docker Compose to make it easier to bundle up all the services behind our Twitch analytics pipeline:
+We'll use Docker Compose to make it easier to bundle up all the services for our Twitch analytics pipeline:

 <p align="center">
 <img width="650" alt="demo_overview" src="https://user-images.githubusercontent.com/23521087/130613715-5cd0aa0e-a2cc-4bc5-aa42-8309a77a8895.png">